Follow Boyne Thunder on Facebook, Instagram, and Twitter!

 - The Boyne Thunder Poker Run has raised more than $821,000 since its beginning.

 - Boyne Thunder is a poker run, not a race.
 The winner is decided by the best poker hand and not who is first to complete the course or turn in their card hands.

-- Participants will pick up one sealed envelope containing a playing card at 5 different stops along the course which is approximately 150 miles long, traversing both Lake Charlevoix & Lake Michigan.
+- Participants will pick up one sealed envelope containing a playing card at 5 different stops along the course which is approximately 150 miles long, traversing both Lake Charlevoix and Lake Michigan.

 - The fleet will leave the Boyne City marina at approximately 10:00 am to start the parade lap at 10:15.
 The boats will form four distinct groups according to their chosen cruising speed and boat length with the slower/smaller boats in the first group and increasing in size/speed to the fastest/largest boats in group four.
 Each group will pass in front of the marina following their group’s pace boat before heading west to Charlevoix.

-- The fleet will pass through Charlevoix at approximately 10:30 before heading to the first card stop in Northport.
-The second card stop is near the marina in Elk Rapids and then back to Charlevoix for lunch.
-At approximately 1:35 p.m. the fleet will head to the third card stop in Bay Harbor and then to the fourth card stop at the city docks in Harbor Springs.
-The fleet will pick up their fifth card in Horton Bay before turning in their cards back in Boyne City Boyne City.
+- The fleet will pass through Charlevoix at approximately 10:30am before heading to the first card stop in Northport.
+The second card stop is near the marina in Elk Rapids and then the boats go back to Charlevoix for lunch, arriving at the marina in Round Lake beginning around noon.
+At approximately 1:35 pm the fleet will leave Charlevoix and head to the third card stop in Bay Harbor and then onto the fourth card stop at the city docks in Harbor Springs.
+The boats will pick up their fifth card in Horton Bay before turning in their cards back in Boyne City.

 - The poker hands are revealed after a dinner and auction on Saturday night in the Poker Run Village located near the Boyne City marina and the winners are determined.